armando20/runakuna/README.md

 write shell scripts for build/deploy/whatever routines automation

-## Smartadmin Angular 2 templates
+## Angular 2 templates

-Smartadmin will be supplied with 3 templates:
+This template will be supplied with 3 templates:
 * *full* - full demo application
 * *blank* - app with simple Home page.
 All demo pages are also there  but they are excluded from build by default
 * *lite* - good starting point for creating smartadmin app with no extra dependencies (like jquery)